JHU-PL-Lab/dde/README.md

 ```

 For both the simple and full analysis, there are a few long-running benchmarks
-that does not terminate quickly.
-For this reason, they are separate from the
+that do not terminate quickly.
+For this reason, they are separate from the other
-other benchmarks and are by default commented out in
+benchmarks and are by default commented out in `program_analysis/tests/tests.ml`
-`program_analysis/tests/tests.ml` (see comments).
-Running them times out after
+(see comments).
+Running them times out after 10 minutes.
-10 minutes.

 To generate graphs, after you ran the tests with `--graph`, you should run an
 additional command to actually generate an image of the graph from the Dot